 AACSB accreditation is the hallmark of excellence in business education, and has been earned by less than five percent of the world’s business programs.

-- This year marks Lerner’s 50th anniversary of AACSB business accreditation, with the college receiving initial business accreditation in 1966.
+- 2016 marks Lerner’s 50th anniversary of AACSB business accreditation, with the college receiving initial business accreditation in 1966.